DeveloperSuccess/DeferredTaskManager/README.md

 #### ⚪ `PoolSize` — pool size (number of available runners)
 The pool size is variable and is selected by the developer for a specific range of tasks, focusing on the speed of execution and the amount of resources consumed.
 #### ⚪ `CollectionType` — collection type
 You can also specify the collection type, «Bag» for the Unordered collection of objects (it works faster) or «Queue» for the Ordered collection of objects.
-It is advisable to use «Queue» only if `poolSize = 1`, otherwise the execution order is not guaranteed.
+It is advisable to use «Queue» only if `PoolSize = 1`, otherwise the execution order is not guaranteed.
 #### ⚪ `SendDelayOptions` — setting up sending events at a time interval
-Настраивает отправку добавленных событий на обработку через определенный промежуток времени с возможностью переменного вычета времени предыдущей операции. Имеет смысл указывать, когда при добавлении событий используется флаг `sendEvents = false`, который добавляет события без отправки на обработку.
+Configures the sending of added events for processing after a certain period of time with the possibility of variable deduction of the time of the previous operation.
+It makes sense to specify when the `send Events = false` flag is used when adding events, which adds events without sending them for processing.
 #### ⚪ `RetryOptions` — configuring exception handling
 You can also specify parameters for repeated attempts to process events in case of exceptions.